jsDrome/ipwa-core/readme.md

 config_props__gtmId
 ```

-## 2. Set these build time env vars in `./.env/env.sh` and in Github secrets
+## 2. Set these build time env vars in `.env` and in Github secrets

 ```
 CODECOV_TOKEN